Work and study

 Can I study?

 You can study.
 Children (under 18) can attend school.
-Adults can learn English using the Adult English Migrant Program, which gives you 510 hours of study.
+Adults can learn English using the Adult English Migrant Program.

 If you are an adult, you can study at TAFE or university, but in most cases you will not get any government help (such as Austudy or Youth Allowance), and you will have to pay international student rates.
 These can be very expensive.